electric-cloud/PluginLite/README.md

 -

 ## Running in Linux
-- See "PluginLite_Linux" to get PluginLite running in a Linux environment
+- See page 8 of "PluginLite Introduction" to get PluginLite running in a Linux environment

 ## Optional functionality
 The file dsl/demote.groovy is run when the plugin in demoted.
 Use this to clean up any properties, project or other objects that were created by promote.groovy.